bigstepinc/metalcloud-docs/guides/managing_instance_arrays.md

 1. Hosts' public ip address (89..)
 2. Hosts's permanent DNS entry: `instance-58417.bigstep.io `
 3. Host's long-form DNS entry: ` instance-58417.instance-array-37139.vanilla.my-infrastructure.8186.bigstep.io`

+Both of them are *Type A* DNS entries and they point to the same IP address.

 >Note: It is recommended that you register your public SSH key in the **Account settings** section so that it gets automatically added on the hosts at deploy time.